The Modernist Icon Art Gallery

-Modernist Icon is a private art collection based in St. Petersburg, Florida.
+Modernist Icon is a private art collection and art gallery based in St. Petersburg, Florida.
 The aim of its collector is to collect and share a body of work based on the principles of Modernism along side Contemporary work from the mid 20th century to today.

-The art collection started with a focus on Neo-Plasticism, De Stijl and their contemporary influences throughout the world.
+The collection and art gallery started with a focus on Neo-Plasticism, De Stijl and their contemporary influences throughout the world.
 Visual works and sculpture are heavily based on pure, mostly non-objective Geometric Abstraction.
 Mid Century furniture and design are heavy on their use of wood and chrome wire.

 American artists such as Alexander Calder and Ilya Bolotowsky take up a hefty spot in the art collection – shown along side earlier and contemporary American and European influences such as Adolf Flieshmann and Fredrich Vordemberg-Gilderwart.